-Drawing on our personal experiences, Phil Smith and I examine the pitfalls of traditional approaches and outline a new model of economic development aimed at breaking the cycle of dependency.
+Authors Peter Greer and Phil Smith draw on their personal experiences to discuss proven solutions for effectively alleviating poverty.
+Created to Flourish examines the pitfalls of traditional approaches and outlines a new model of economic development aimed at breaking the cycle of dependency.

 Having recently celebrated my 40th birthday, I’m seeing firsthand how our perspective can become blurry in midlife.
 It’s a disruptive season where we collide with limitations on all sides.
 We recognize there is more of life in the rearview mirror than on the road ahead of us.
 We wonder if our lives so far have been worthwhile.
 We are uncertain about what lies ahead.

-But in Entrepreneurship for Human Flourishing, coauthors Chris Horst and Peter Greer argue that this commonly held view overlooks the real engine of true human flourishing: entrepreneurial businesses, which sustain productive development long after charitable giving dries up.
+In Entrepreneurship for Human Flourishing, Chris Horst and I argue that this commonly held view overlooks the real engine of true human flourishing: entrepreneurial businesses, which sustain productive development long after charitable giving dries up.
 Whatever their size or form, businesses play a central role in the fight against poverty.

 On a trip to Rwanda, Keith (age 8) has his eyes opened to the stories of entrepreneurs.
 This started a family journey to identify and celebrate the simple power of entrepreneurship all around us.

-In writing this book together, Peter and his son Keith, hope that this book helps unlock our imaginations about the possibility of creating and growing, as well as to offer practical steps to unleash your young entrepreneur.
+Our hope is that this book might help unlock our imagination of the possibility of creating and growing along with practical steps to unleash your young entrepreneur.

 The Spiritual Danger of Doing Good is a call to remember why we serve and to increase our awareness of our blind spots, which can wreck individuals, families, churches, and ministries.
 Exploring common challenges facing those in service, this book seeks to equip Christ followers to live well—and to rediscover the heart of true service.